Want to find the answer quick?

 The propagation delay may vary and there is no strict guarantee but it is typically much less than 100 milliseconds for the vast majority of requests.

-Xata units grant dedicated concurrency slots to the Primary and the eventually consistent Replica Stores.
-Read operations performed by the /query and /summarize endpoints can run against either of the Primary or Replica Stores.
-While the default method for those operations is consistency: strong, so they use the Primary Store to ensure the Xata API returns most accurate data by default, it is strongly advised to use the Replica Store wherever possible.
+Xata has concurrency slots on the Primary and the eventually consistent replica stores.
+Read operations performed by the /query and /summarize endpoints can run against either of the primary or replica stores.
+While the default method for those operations is consistency: strong, so they use the Primary Store to ensure the Xata API returns most accurate data by default, it is strongly advised to use the replica store wherever possible.

-This allows the available concurrency slots in the Primary Store to serve write operations and queries that purposely retrieve the latest state of content.
-Thus making it less likely for the operations that use the Primary Store to reach the concurrency limit and allowing you to get the best possible performance out of your branch's assigned units by utilizing both Store types.
+This allows the available concurrency slots in the primary store to serve write operations and queries that purposely retrieve the latest state of content.
+Thus making it less likely for the operations that use the Primary Store to reach the concurrency limit and allowing you to get the best possible performance out of your plan by utilizing both Store types.

 This is the Xata data model as it stands today.
-Knowing what's available to you, we'd encourage exploring more concepts such as the schema.
+Knowing what's available to you, we encourage exploring more concepts such as the schema.

 On this page